o-ran-sc/ric-plt-sdl/README.md

 Open the out/index.html using any web browser.

+## Docker Tests

+It's also possible to test SDL compilation, run unit tests and test building of rpm and Debian packages in a Docker:

+    docker build  --no-cache -f docker_test/Dockerfile-Test -t sdltest:latest .

+If needed, ready rpm and Debian packages can be copied from Docker to host.
+In below example packages are copied to host's /tmp/sdltest-packages directory:

+    docker run -v /tmp/sdltest-packages:/export sdltest:latest /export

 ## Using SDL in application pod

 SDL is not yet available in O-RAN-SC PackageCloud.io repository.